beccax99/Iceland-Route-Planner/README.md

 Here is an overview of what each notebook does, what inputs (if any) it needs, and what outputs (if any) it produces:

-Data Retrieval and Pre-Processing -- Overnight Stays
+Data Retrieval and Pre-Processing -- Overnight Stays This notebook reads in and pre-processes the data related to the overnight stays.

 Inputs:
 - Overnight_stays_per_muncip_Iceland_2024.xlsx